Constraining the onset density for the QCD phase transition with the neutrino signal from core-collapse supernovae: Introduction

-Thereby, the essential aspect is the presence of instability in the hadron-quark matter coexistence region, with a significantly reduced polytropic index.
-It arises from the commonly employed two-phase approach, with separate equations of state (EOS) for hadronic and quark matter, and the subsequent phase transition construction.
+Thereby, the essential aspect is the presence of an instability in the hadron-quark matter coexistence region, with a significantly reduced polytropic index.
+It arises from the commonly employed two-phase approach, with separate equations of state (EOSs) for hadronic and quark matter, and the subsequent phase transition construction.
 This causes the PNS to collapse with the formation of a second shock wave.
 It forms when the pure quark matter phase is reached where the EOS stiffens, i.e. the polytropic index increases.
 The initial propagation of the second shock to increasingly larger radii, and taking over the standing bounce shock, initiates the SN explosion.
 The previously employed bag model EOS in \citet{Sagert09}, and later in \citet{Fischer11}, is incompatible with observations of massive pulsars of about 2~M$_\odot$ \citep[][]{Antoniadis13,Fonseca:2021}.
 This caveat has been overcome with the development of a microscopic quark matter EOS in \citet{Kaltenborn17}, with the implementation of repulsive interactions \citep[see also][]{Benic:2015,Klaehn:2015,Klaehn:2017} and a mechanism that mimics confinement through divergent quark masses.
-The extension of this EOS to finite temperatures and arbitrary isospin asymmetry gave rise to SN explosions of progenitor stars in the zero-age main sequence (ZAMS) mass range of $30$--$75$~M$_\odot$ \citep[see][]{Fischer18,Fischer20,Kuroda2022,Fischer:2021}.
+The extension of this EOS to finite temperatures and arbitrary isospin asymmetry gave rise to SN explosions of progenitor stars in the zero-age main-sequence (ZAMS) mass range of $30$--$75$~M$_\odot$ \citep[see][]{Fischer18,Fischer20,Fischer:2021,Kuroda2022}.

-One observable feature that all these simulations have in common is the release of a second millisecond neutrino burst \citep[see also][]{Zha20,JakobusMueller2022}, associated with the propagation of the second shock across the neutrinospheres, with a certain delay after the $\nu_e$ bounce burst.
-Unlike the latter, the second neutrino burst is dominated by electron antineutrinos, which have the largest detection prospects within the current generation of water-Cherenkov detectors through the inverse beta-decay.
-Furthermore, such a phase transition has a distinct gravitational wave signal \citep{Zha20,Kuroda2022,Zha22,JakobusMueller2023}.
+One observable feature that all these SN simulations have in common is the release of a second millisecond neutrino burst \citep[see also][]{Zha20,JakobusMueller2022,Lin2024PhRvD.109b3005L}, associated with the propagation of the second shock across the neutrinospheres, with a certain delay after the $\nu_e$ bounce burst.
+Unlike the latter, the second neutrino burst is dominated by electron antineutrinos, which have the largest detection prospects within the current generation of water Cherenkov detectors through the inverse beta decay.
+Furthermore, such a phase transition has a distinct gravitational wave signal \citep[see][]{Zha20,Kuroda2022,Zha22,JakobusMueller2023}.